 What is the best car insurance company?

 The best car insurance company will depend on highly personal factors, particularly for drivers who may be considered high-risk.
-Collect and compare quotes and research providers to determine your best options.
+Collecting and comparing quotes from different providers might help you find your best option.

 How do I find affordable car insurance for high-risk drivers?

-The most effective way to get the best rate on car insurance is to compare quotes from multiple providers.
-If you fall under one or more high-risk categories, try asking for pricing from the companies listed above to see if you can find a more competitive rate for your circumstances.
+One of the most effective ways to get the best rate on car insurance is to compare quotes from multiple providers.
+If you fall under one or more high-risk categories, you might be more limited in the companies that will write your policy.
+If you can get quotes from several carriers, you can compare premiums to find the cheapest option.
+You might also consider taking advantage of discounts to keep your cost down.

 Can I get car insurance after a DUI?

-If you are convicted of a DUI, most states will require you to get an SR-22 form in order to reinstate your license.
-This is simply a document that proves you’re maintaining adequate coverage following risky driving behavior.
-Depending on your state and provider, you may or may not be eligible for a policy renewal with your current insurer.
+Because car insurance is a legal requirement for all drivers, even drivers with a DUI are generally able to find coverage after a conviction.
+If you are convicted of a DUI, most states will require you to file an SR-22 or FR-44 form in order to reinstate your license.
+This is a document that proves you’re maintaining adequate coverage following risky driving behavior.
+Insurance companies file this form for you on your behalf.
+Your current insurer might not be willing to continue coverage if you have a DUI conviction, so you might need to shop around for a new company to file this form.

 How do I avoid high-risk auto insurance?